CamiloMM/Noumena/README.md

 * All logging methods will be defined as javascript files required from `./endpoints`.
 * They will all `require('../app/endpoint.js')`, which defines their API.
 * Each file may define any number of event-logging facilities.
-* Adding more files and restarting the server is all it takes to use new versions.
+* Adding more files and restarting the server is all it takes to use new endpoints.
+* HTTP events will take the form /event/*name*/*\[arguments\]*
+* All events can handle flags, data and whatnot in their own ways.

 ### Views